Inchworm-Foldable-Robotics/Inchworm-Foldable-Robotics.github.io/_pages/notebook.md

 *Figure 4.
 MuJoCo model schematic showing the inchworm crawling at a period of .5 seconds*

-This sweep of the independent parameter highlights the optimized gait period in the simulation
+This sweep of the independent parameter highlights the optimized gait period in the simulation.
+This was a simple global approach to optimizing the x position distance, but it was effective and easiest to replicate in a real world setting.

 ---